WillsCHEATTT/MetroPy/README.md

 Because I plan on updating this in the future i've put a licence on MetroPy 1.1.
 Feel  free to use 1.0 without credit as only 1.1+ will have a licence

-Code is protected by the GNU3 GPL Licence
+Code is protected by the GNU3 GPL

 - Zackery .R.
 Smith
 - github.com/WillsCHEATTT